eeng/mercurius/README.md

 - Handle market orders
 - Store some trx-id in deposits/withdraws related to transfers
 - Simulator, place orders around current price
+- Sim initial funds should be per currency